-PowerSki's Web site states that "PowerSki International has been founded to bring a new watercraft, the PowerSki Jetboard, and the engine technology behind it, to market."17 That goal was reached in May 2003, when the firm emerged from a lengthy design period.
+PowerSki's Web site states that "PowerSki International has been founded to bring a new watercraft, the PowerSki Jetboard, and the engine technology behind it, to market."
+That goal was reached in Mav 2003, when the firm emerged from a lengthy design period.
 Having already garnered praise for its innovative product, PowerSki was ready to begin mass-producing Jetboards.
 At this juncture, the management team made a strategic decision; rather than producing Jetboards in-house, they opted for outsourcing: having outside vendors manufacture the engines, fiberglass hulls, and associated parts.
 Assembly of the final product took place in a manufacturing facility owned by All American Power Sports in Moses Lake, Washington.
 This decision doesn't mean that the company relinquished control over quality; in fact, every component that goes into the PowerSki Jetboard is manufactured to exact specifications set by PowerSki.
-One advantage of outsourcing its product design and designing future products.
+One advantage of outsourcing its production function is that the management team can thereby devote its attention to refining its product design and designing future products.